Introduction to PowerShell Get-Content

 Get-Content D:\Temp\stream1.txt -Stream $stream1

-The above command will keep the existing content in the stream1.
-When new content is added with the new stream in the same file then it can be recognized easily.
+The above command will keep the existing content in stream1.
+Recognizing new content added with the new stream in the same file is easy.

 Set-Content D:\Temp\stream1.txt -Value "This is the new line" -